dafer45/TBTK/doc/Manual.md

 That's it.
 The problem is solved and can be passed to a corresponding PropertyExtractor for further processing.

 ## Estimating time and space requirements
-Since diagonalization is a rather simple problem conceptually, it is easy to estimate the memory and time costs for the DiagonalizationSolver.
+Since diagonalization is a rather simple problem conceptually, it is easy to estimate the memory and time costs for the Diagonalizer.
 Memorywise the Hamiltonian is stored as an upper triangular matrix with complex<double> entries each 16 bytes large.
 The storage space required for the Hamiltonian is therefore roughly \f$16N^2/2 = 8N^2\f$ bytes, where \f$N\f$ is the basis size of the Hamiltonian.
 Another \f$16N^2\f$ bytes are required to store the resulting eigenvectors, and \f$8N\f$ bytes for the eigenvalues.
-Neglecting the storage for the eigenvalues the approximate memory footprint for the DiagonalizationSolver is \f$24N^2\f$ bytes.
+Neglecting the storage for the eigenvalues the approximate memory footprint for the Diagonalizer is \f$24N^2\f$ bytes.
 This runs into the GB range around a basis size of 7000.

 The time it takes to diagonalize a matrix cannot be estimated with the same precission since it depends on the exact specification of the computer that the calculations are done on, but as of 2018 runs into the hour range for basis sizes of a few thousands.